 The surgeon creates a “sling” out of mesh or human tissue.
 Then they put it under the tube that urine passes through, called the urethra.
 The sling is like a hammock that lifts and supports your urethra and the neck of your bladder (where your bladder connects to your urethra) to help prevent leaks.

-Lifestyle changes like losing weight and doing Kegel exercises may help if you have a mild case of urinary stress incontinence.
+Lifestyle changes like losing weight and doing Kegel exercises or pelvic floor therapy may help if you have a mild case of urinary stress incontinence.
 But if you’ve tried those and still have symptoms that affect your quality of life, sling surgery might be an option.

 In most cases, it lessens or stops urine leaks.